-All arguments, documents or other information, evidence, or testimony shall relate to the correctness of the adverse accreditation decision of the COA on the date of its reconsideration determination.
+All arguments, documents or other information, evidence, or testimony shall relate to the correctness of the adverse accreditation decision or probation decision of the COA on the date of its reconsideration determination.

 VIII.
 Accreditation Status during Appellate Review Process

 The accreditation status of the program shall not be altered during the appellate review process.